-ARTICLE 13.04 EMPLOYEE EVALUATIONS
+ARTICLE 13.04 EMPLOYEE EVALUATION.

-- A. Upon completion of an employee's probationary period and then annually, within one month prior to the employee's anniversary date, each department head shall evaluate the performance of his/her employees in the classified service.
-The evaluation shall be in writing on forms approved by the Personnel Director and/or County Administrative Officer and shall give the employee an over rating of either:

-- 1. Exceeds performance standards:

-- 2. Meets performance standards;

-- 3. Needs improvement; or

-- 4. Unacceptable performance. - B. An employee who is dissatisfied with the rating received may grieve the matter through the Lassen County grievance procedure. - C. An employee who has not received a regular performance evaluation by his/her anniversary date shall be deemed to "meet performance standards" for the year. - D. Evaluations shall be kept in the official personnel file in the Personnel Office and shall not be open to public inspection. - E. Evaluations shall be considered in approving transfers, promotions, merit increases, disciplinary actions or other personnel actions.
+- A. Upon completion of an employee's probationary period and then annually, within one month prior to the employee's anniversary date, each Department Head shall evaluate the performance of his/her employees in the classified service.
+The evaluation shall be in writing on forms approved by the county counsel and shall give the employee an overall rating of either: - 1.
+Exceeds performance standards; - 2.
+Meets performance standards: - 3.
+Needs improvement; or - 4.
+Unacceptable performance. - B. An employee who is dissatisfied with the rating received may grieve the matter through the Lassen County grievance procedure. - C. An employee who has not received a regular performance evaluation by his anniversary date shall be deemed to "meet performance standards" for the year. - D. Evaluations shall be kept in the official personnel file in the personnel office and shall not be open to public inspection. - E. Evaluations shall be considered in approving transfers, promotions, merit increases, disciplinary actions or other personnel actions.